History of Norway: 1950 to 1972

 The sale of cars was deregulated in October 1960, and in the same year the Norwegian Broadcasting Corporation introduced Norway's first television broadcasts.
 Norway feared competition from Swedish industry and Danish agriculture and chose not to join any free trade organizations until 1960, when it joined the European Free Trade Association.
 Throughout the post-war period both fishing and agriculture became more mechanized, the agricultural subsidies rose to the third-highest in the world and the number of small-scale farms and fishermen fell dramatically.
 The Socialist People's Party was created in 1961 by former Labor politicians who disagreed with the Labor Party's NATO, nuclear and European policies.
 Following the Kings Bay Affair the Conservative Lyng's Cabinet ruled for a month.
 The Conservative coalition Borten's Cabinet won the 1965 election, sat for six years and started a trend of shifting Labor and Conservative governments.
 Norwegianization of Samis halted after the war and Sami rights became an increasing issue, with a council being established in 1964.

 The completion of the Nordland Line to Bodø in 1962 concluded the construction of new railway routes, while the first part of the Oslo Metro opened in 1966.
 A social security net was gradually introduced after the war, with child allowances introduced in 1946 and the Social Care Act introduced in 1964.
 The 1960s saw good times for heavy industry and Norway became Europe's largest exporter of aluminum and the world's largest exporter of ferroalloys.
 The University of Trondheim and the University of Tromsø both opened in 1968, one year before a network of regional colleges started being opened.
 Influenced by American culture and similar actions abroad, youth and students started to rebel against cultural norms.
 The 1960s saw an increased focus on environmentalism, especially through activism, based on ever-more conversion of waterfalls to hydro stations, pollution and the dilapidation of herring stocks.
 Rondane National Park was created as the country's first in 1962 and the Ministry of the Environment was the first in the world when it was established in 1972.
 A network of regional airports were built in Western and Northern Norway in the late 1960s and early 1970s.
 Membership in the European Economic Community was rejected in a 1972 referendum.
 Economic conditions also improved: By the early 1970s, the Norwegian population had attained one of the highest standards of living in the world.
+The rising prosperity of the post-war era was demonstrated in the widespread possession of many different consumer goods in households throughout the country.
+In 1977, for example, 66.3% of households had a car, 78% a washing machine, 96% a vacuum cleaner, 77% a food mixer, 94% a television, 74% a still camera, 56% a cassette recorder and 93% a transistor radio, while in 1976 17% of households had a radio recorder, 56% a tape recorder, and 64% a record player.